 The assets are valued at historical cost when available and estimated historical cost where actual invoices or budgetary data was unavailable.
-Donated fixed assets are valued at their estimated fair market value on the date received.
+Donated capital assets are valued at their estimated fair market value on the date received.
 All retirements have been recorded by eliminating the net carrying values.
+An antique fire truck is capitalized as an art and historical item for the Town.
+This item is categorized as a non-depreciable asset as it is considered inexhaustible.